-Competition in the budget smartphone market is thriving in 2020 and the long-awaited, heavily rumored, and continually delayed Google Pixel 4a is finally here.
-This time around the device comes with modest specs, but also great value considering its drop-dead $349 price.
+Competition in the budget smartphone market is thriving, and the long-awaited, heavily rumored, and continually delayed Google Pixel 4a is a gem.
+The device comes with modest specs, but also great value considering its drop-dead $349 MSRP.

-Pixel phones are known for their camera performance and the 4a could very well be the best camera phone at its price range.
-But is it worth the upgrade if you already own last year’s Google Pixel 3a?
-We decided to pit the two phones against each other in a Pixel 4a vs Pixel 3a camera shootout to find out if the new Google phone is any better than its direct predecessor.
+Pixel phones are known for their camera performance, and the 4a could very well be the best camera phone in its price range.
+But is it worth the upgrade if you already own the previous-generation Google Pixel 3a?
+We decided to pit the two phones against each other in a Pixel 4a vs Pixel 3a camera shootout to determine if the new Google phone is any better than its direct predecessor.

 Pixel 4a vs Pixel 3a: Camera specs